 What to See and Do in Pacific City:

-- For a workout and some epic views, hike up the giant aforementioned sand dune!
+• For a workout and some epic views, hike up the giant aforementioned sand dune!
 Once you huff and puff your way to the top, you’ll have beautiful views of the cape and Haystack Rock and if you’re lucky, you can even watch paragliders take off.
-Plus, there’s nothing more fun than sprinting like a giddy little kid down the sand!

-- Drive right on top of the sandy shores of McPhillips Beach, directly north of Pacific City Beach.
+• Drive right on top of the sandy shores of McPhillips Beach, directly north of Pacific City Beach.
 Just do your research ahead of time and make sure you have the right vehicle and the requisite knowledge to navigate on saturated beach sand (…. or you could permanently ruin your car).

-- There’s a special kind of open-hulled and flat-bottomed vessel that’s used by fishermen here, called a dory boat, which are launched and landed directly from the sandy shores of Pacific City Beach.
+• There’s a special kind of open-hulled and flat-bottomed vessel that’s used by fishermen in Pacific City, called a dory boat, which are launched and landed directly from its sandy shores.
 While dory boats are used throughout North America, Pacific City is the only known place along the West Coast where dory boats are launched and landed in this manner, making them kind of a beloved and quirky part of the local culture.

 It’s a little shocking to see them land at first if you don’t know what’s going on (i.e., it’s just a tiny boat blasting its horn and hurtling directly towards the shore at high speed), but it’s a really unique and thrilling part of Pacific City’s history to see.
 You can even book a tour on one and get a closer look at Haystack Rock!